 Morning meeting provides a friendly and enjoyable daily routine, giving children opportunities for song, movement, the sharing of news, ideas, and theme related objects.

-Themes last a typical ten-week cycle, reflecting the changing seasons, and tie in as closely as possible with the children’s immediate experience.
+Themes last a typical ten week cycle.
+They often reflect the changing seasons, and tie in as closely as possible with the children’s immediate experience.
 Examples of themes include: Gardens and Vegetables, Birds, Earth and Rocks, Olden Times, and Spring.

-To begin the year we follow the Orton-Gillingham program Recipe for Reading, which methodically builds children’s early reading skills.
+Phonics and Word Study: To begin the year we follow the Orton-Gillingham program Recipe For Reading, which methodically builds children’s early reading skills.
 Half way through the year we use the Fountas-Pinnell program Phonics Lessons.

 Choice time activities take place daily.
 They cover a variety of subjects including reading, writing, theme, art and craft activities, and creative play.
 Choice time also includes opportunities for teacher-pupil one-on-one sessions.